German Work Permit – Blue Card

 5.4 Health insurance: Plan for the “transition period” until you start work

-The same information note explains that mandatory (statutory) health insurance will in most cases begin with the start of employmentfor the period before starting work private health insurance .
+The same information note explains that mandatory (statutory) health insurance will in most cases begin with the start of employment , but private health insurance may be required for the period before starting work .

 5.5 Sample document checklist (core file)